chrisbaume/chris.bau.me/_projects/dialogger.md

 ---
+title: Dialogger
-title: Transcript-based audio editor
+subtitle: Transcript-based audio editor
 image: dialogger.png
 type: professional
+tags: [{name: Node.js, icon: fa-brands fa-node-js}]
 ---
-Part of my PhD research
+Audio and video editor that allows you to navigate and edit recordings using a text-based interface.